twigphp/Twig-extensions/doc/gettext.rst

 The Gettext Extension
 =====================

 The Gettext extension adds complete `gettext`_ support to Twig.
-It defines a whole host of functions that can be used in Twig templates.
+It defines a whole host of functions and filters that can be used in Twig templates.
 It also adds an ``Extractor`` class, which can parse Twig templates and extract all strings marked for localization.
 The gettext support includes:

 * categories
 * domains
 * context
 * plurals
 * extractable comments
-* convenience wrapper for string formatting

 Configuration
 -------------